LORD-MicroStrain/mip_sdk/README.md

 * Get device information [C++] - queries the device strings and prints them to stdout.
 * Watch IMU [C, C++] - Configures the IMU for streaming and prints the data to stdout.
 * Product-specific examples:
-  * GQ7 setup [] - Configures the device for typical usage.
+  * GQ7 setup [C, C++]    - Configures the device for typical usage in a wheeled-vehicle application.
-  * CV7 setup [] - Configures the device for typical usage.
+  * CV7 setup [C, C++]    - Configures the device for typical usage and includes an example of using the event system.
-  * CV7 event [] - Configures a data trigger to output a message.
+  * GX5-45 setup [C, C++] - Configures the device for typical usage in a wheeled-vehicle application.

 You'll need to enable at least one of the communications interfaces in the CMake configuration (see below) to use the examples.